 Wind Down With a Menopause-Specific Sleep Supplement

 Sleep supplements can be a powerful aid for getting those eight hours in but there are a lot of options on the market!
 We developed Kindra’s Sleep Supplement because we saw there was a gap in menopause-specific sleep supplements that 1) effectively target the sleep issues that arise during menopause, 2) include safe ingredients, and 3) doesn’t cause lingering grogginess the morning after.
 Kindra’s Sleep Supplement provides 360 relief, as Ashwagandha helps calm your mind to actually fall asleep, melatonin helps you stay asleep, and Pycnogenol decreases night sweats so you can rest easy.

 Indulge in a Warm Bath or Shower

 Did you know that taking a warm bath or shower is another trick for lowering your body temperature (and avoiding night sweats) before bed?
 But using the right products in your bathing experience is essential to get all of the relaxing and hydrating benefits and none of the dryness or irritation that can come from formulas that have bubbles or foaming agents.
 For the ultimate wind-down, try adding Soothe Bath Soak to your night-time routine.
 It’s the only bath soak specifically formulated for the shifting pH of vaginal tissue during midlife.
 Soothe features the patent-pending Nourish-3 Complex which contains sleep-supporting, anti-inflammatory, calming, and hydrating ingredients.
-Add this soak during your next bath if vaginal dryness or night sweats keep you up at night!
+Add this soak during your next bath or use as a body wash in your next shower if vaginal dryness or night sweats keep you up at night!